Are You Sleep Deprived?

 Best Natural “tricks” for being Sleep Deprived

 The top suggestion would be to get proper exposure to bright light during the day and no exposure to blue light at night.
 As the sun sets, darkness should signal to your body it is time to sleep.
-The animals are one up on us for that.
-Have you ever noticed that the birds prepare, and you dog has an automatic clock for snoozing?
+The animals are one upon us for that.
+Have you ever noticed that the birds prepare, and your dog has an automatic clock for snoozing?

 A salt lamp illuminated by a 5-watt bulb is an ideal solution that will not interfere with your melatonin production.
 If you have optimized your light exposure and are still struggling to see For A Good Nights Sleep Here are 20 Facts for a better night’s rest.